Web Development (BSc Honours) (Level 8)

 As a result, the Honours Degree prepares students for a career in a fast paced and continually evolving industry.
 Specialised modules outline the design and development methodologies necessary for providing complex frontend behaviour and scalable back-end solutions.
 Not only are students exposed to state-of-the-art technologies and practices currently in use, they also acquire the skills necessary to keep up to date with changes in the industry, and learn how to adapt to new technologies and paradigms as they arise.

 As students progress through the programme they gain an appreciation for the nuances in the design and development of web applications.
 This is enhanced by modules concerned with human computer interaction, user experience and visual design.
 As such, students attain a rich appreciation for the design process and a greater understanding of how complex user requirements are fulfilled in a simple and elegant manner.

-In Year 3, students can study at a foreign university or spend a minimum of 13 weeks on work placement.
+Work placement starts in January of year three and can last from four to nine months.
 The Department has links to many third level institutes in Europe and will advise students where study places may be found where the medium of instruction is English.
 Movement within the EU may be supported by the EU Erasmus programme.

 For details, see http://cs.cit.ie